fishstiz/minecraft-cursor/README.md

 - Context-aware cursors when hovering over buttons and text fields (limited to common GUI elements only)
 - If you think an element should or shouldn't change the cursor's state then open an issue and I might look into it.
+- Mods that shift the positions of the in-game GUIs may lead to unexpected state changes with the cursor.

+  Unfortunately, most elements from in-game GUIs are not actually elements and are drawn directly on the screen, with their sizes and positions obfuscated and/or hardcoded

 ## Configure Cursors
 - Configure from Mod Menu (if installed)